Australia

 Salary income

-Most public hospital employers allow an employee doctor to enter into a salary sacrifice arrangement.
-A salary sacrifice arrangement is essentially where an employee forgoes a portion of their salary to pay for items by money which has not yet been taxed.
+Most public hospital employers allow an employee doctor to enter a salary sacrifice arrangement.
+A salary sacrifice arrangement is where an employee forgoes a portion of their salary to pay for items by money that has not yet been taxed.

-Public hospitals have access to generous Fringe Benefits Tax (FBT) exemptions, whereby employees are able to salary package up to $9,010 of benefits in the form of mortgage repayments, rent, motor vehicle expenses and more.
+Public hospitals have access to generous Fringe Benefits Tax (FBT) exemptions, whereby employees can salary package up to $9,010 of benefits in the form of mortgage repayments, rent, motor vehicle expenses and more.

 An important year-end tax planning strategy is to ensure your full salary packaging allowance is fully utilised each financial year.
 Now is a good time to review your current arrangement and maximise any additional benefits.